aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_license_plates.rst

 ========

-Posting images or videos of our vehicles online might lead to others misusing our license plate number to reveal our personal information.
-Our solution that performs license plate anonymization, and can also be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.
+Posting images or videos of our vehicles online might lead to others misusing our license plate numbers to reveal our personal information.
+Our solution performs license plate anonymization, and can also be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.